rhythmx/qemuonrails/README.md

 # Customization

 To customize your vm, just copy one of the examples to `yourvm.sh`.
 Have a look at the `disk_setup` and `disk_cleanup` functions and edit those to modify the storage.
 To modify the networking, look at the `if_setup` and `if_cleanup` functions.
-Lastly, if you want to directly modify qemu arguments, edit the `launch_qemu` function.cd ..
+Lastly, if you want to directly modify qemu arguments, edit the `launch_qemu` function.